RHIT-CSSE/csse332/docs/setup/index.md

 repository is not empty and you will need to delete it and recreate a new and empty one.

+### Authentication Issues?

+If you get an authentication problem when trying to clone your private repository, then please refer to [this guide]({{site.baseurl}}/docs/setup/ssh_keys) for instructions on how to add your SSH keys to you GitHub account.

 ## 3. Adjust the repository's remote

 We would like to set up your repository in a way that you can pull from two